 The Appeal (2008) — The start of a stretch in which Grisham really began railing against social injustices, it led to the dullest era of his career, resulting in four novels near in the bottom of this list.
 Almost comical in its David versus Goliath battle between a small-town husband and wife legal team and a billionaire corporate executive (with commentary against political campaigning thrown into the mix), The Appeal is too focused on issues to be enjoyable.

-Camino Winds (2020) — Nearly everything that made Camino Island such an enjoyable read is missing from its sequel.
+Camino Winds (2020) — Nearly everything that made Camino Island such an enjoyable read is missing from its sequel, Camino Winds.
 The first time, Grisham introduced a new group of literary characters while performing a deep dive into the world of books and writing.
 The second visit to the island is not nearly as enjoyable.
-It feels like one thin book with a second, thinner one wrapped around it and the supporting star of the first novel becomes the main character here and, in the process, becomes more predictable and less entertaining.
+It feels like one thin book with a second, thinner one wrapped around it.
+The supporting star of the first novel becomes the main character here and, in the process, becomes more predictable and less entertaining.
 The other returning characters appear in cameo-level roles and the story could’ve taken place anywhere — all in the service of solving a mystery with no stakes.

 Rogue Lawyer (2015) — As his career progressed, Grisham began playing around with style and format, deviating from the formula of his early works.
 This is the biggest departure, as he does things he hadn’t done before, like writing short chapters (some very short) and creating a book of multiple parts that don’t intersect as much as they slightly overlap and are strung together.
 Rogue Lawyer is Grisham channeling Michael Connelly’s Mickey Haller, with a street lawyer whose office is his automobile and one that only plays dirty when the other side does.
 But when it comes to the street, Grisham is no Connelly and this comes off as generic and rote — even the setting is an unspecific city.